Upcoming Meetings and Important Public Surveys

 - Old Town Drainage Project

 December 2021 Update - Work is continuing on southwest North 1st place towards the intersection of Estes.
-All stormwater along Estes has been completed and workers are now replacing sewer lines.
-There will continue to be area closures of the roads through Quarter 1, 2022.
+All storm water along Estes has been completed and workers are now replacing sewer lines.
+Estes will remain open until gas line construction begins and paving takes place.
+Dates for closed related to gas line construction and paving will be announced closer to date of construction.

 November 2021 Update - Work continues on the following streets for the removal and replacement of full width street paving, curb and gutter, sidewalk, landscaping, and private improvements as well as sanitary sewer main replacements and service connections.
 This project includes concrete and paving work which requires temperate weather, total project completion will be determined by cooperative Spring 2022 weather.